-- Nationally, in the latest reporting week, COVID-19 activity decreased or remained relatively stable in most reporting provinces and territories, with all reporting low to moderate COVID-19 activity levels. - The number of weekly reported COVID-19 cases decreased, while percent positivity remained stable in the latest reporting week.
-Longer-term trends show gradual decreases in both new cases, and percent positivity since January 2023. - Overall outbreak incidence has been relatively stable or decreasing in all outbreak settings since January 2023, with small fluctuations in different setting types over time. - There continues to be variation in COVID-19 trends across provinces and territories.
+- Nationally, in the latest reporting week, COVID-19 activity levels decreased or remained relatively stable in all reporting provinces and territories, with most reporting low to moderate COVID-19 activity levels and two reporting no COVID-19 activity. - The national number of weekly reported COVID-19 cases and percent positivity were both stable in the latest reporting week among reporting provinces and territories.
+Longer-term trends show gradual decreases in both new cases, and percent positivity since January 2023. - Overall outbreak incidence has decreased in all outbreak settings since March 2023, with fluctuations in different setting types over time. - There continues to be variation in COVID-19 trends across provinces and territories.